wuqunfei/wuqunfei/README.md

 - Living: Munich, Germany

 # 1. Professional Summary
 A results-driven Technical Project Manager and Pragmatic Software/Cloud/Data Architect with over a decade of experience delivering complex solutions in global finance, insurance, and telecommunications.
 Passionate about leading cross-functional teams to continuously deliver innovative solutions, optimize business processes, and drive organizational success.
 Skilled in strategic planning, cloud architecture, data analytics, and machine learning.
-Committed to maintaining professionalism and applying technology to solve complexities in algorithms, Systems, organizations.
+Committed to maintaining professionalism and applying technology to solve complexities in algorithms, systems, organizations.

 # 2. Education
 **Bachelor of Electrical & Information Engineering**, Tongji University, Shanghai, 2003-2007